osixia/docker-openldap-backup/README.md

 	docker run --volume /data/ldap/environment/my-env.yaml:/container/environment/01-custom/env.yaml \
 	--detach osixia/openldap-backup:0.1.7

-Take care to link your environment files folder to `/container/environment/XX-somedir` (with XX < 99 so they will be processed before default environment files) and not  directly to `/container/environment` because this directory contains predefined baseimage environment files to fix container environment (INITRD, LANG, LANGUAGE and LC_CTYPE).
+Take care to link your environment file to `/container/environment/XX-somedir` (with XX < 99 so they will be processed before default environment files) and not  directly to `/container/environment` because this directory contains predefined baseimage environment files to fix container environment (INITRD, LANG, LANGUAGE and LC_CTYPE).

 #### Make your own image or extend this image